-Introduction to 2020 Lamar Hunt U.S. Open Cup Open Division Qualifying
+Introduction to 2022 Lamar Hunt U.S. Open Cup Open Division Qualifying

 The Lamar Hunt U.S. Open Cup, U.S. Soccer's National Championship, is an annual knockout competition open to all amateur and professional soccer teams affiliated with U.S. Soccer.
-The tournament has crowned a champion annually since 1914.
+The tournament first crowned an annual champion at the end of the 1913-14 season.
 In 1999, the competition was renamed to honor American soccer pioneer Lamar Hunt.

 Starting in the summer of 2015, the qualifying process was revamped for teams entering through the Open Division (meaning all teams outside of the Division I, II or III professional leagues).
-This process continues for the 2020 tournament (the 107th edition).
-Any team affiliated with any Organization Member of U.S. Soccer and who meets other criteria for participation as spelled out in Section 202 of the Open Cup Policy may enter (find the Open Cup Policy and Team Entry and Information Form elsewhere in this Handbook).
+This process continues for the 2022 tournament (the 107th edition).
+Any team affiliated with any Organization Member of U.S. Soccer and who meets other criteria for participation as spelled out in Section 202 of the Open Cup Policy may enter (find the Open Cup Policy and Team Entry & Information Form elsewhere in this Handbook).

-Open Division qualifying for the 2020 Lamar Hunt U.S. Open Cup takes place within two tracks:
+Open Division qualifying for the 2022 Lamar Hunt U.S. Open Cup takes place within two tracks:

-- National Leagues: Leagues having a national footprint and meeting the criteria listed elsewhere in this Handbook may, by a deadline prior to the entry deadline for local qualifiers (see reference below), elect to use 2019 league results to determine its clubs who advance to the Open Cup tournament proper.
+- National Leagues: Leagues having a national footprint and meeting the criteria listed elsewhere in this Handbook may, by a deadline prior to the entry deadline for local qualifiers (see reference below), elect to use 2021 league results to determine its clubs who advance to the Open Cup tournament proper.
 Thus, the National Leagues track allows teams in this pool to bypass the local qualifying process.
-The number of slots allocated to teams from National Leagues will be based in 2020 on the overall number of Open Division clubs entering the tournament and the projected number of slots available to Open Division teams at the local qualifying entry deadline.
-For 2019, both the National Premier Soccer League and USL League Two elected the National Leagues path for qualifying its teams (see elsewhere in this Handbook for the method each league used to determine how its members earned qualification).
-Please note that a league that elects the National Leagues track commits all of its teams to this path, including related team entry fees. - Local Qualifying (single-game, knockout basis): Teams outside of the National Leagues qualifying track who wish to participate will be required to enter by an August 2019 deadline and play Open Cup local qualifying matches on dates (up to three in the fall) listed in the Open Division competition calendar found elsewhere in this Handbook.
+The number of slots allocated to teams from National Leagues will be based in 2022 on the overall number of Open Division clubs entering the tournament and the projected number of slots available to Open Division teams at the local qualifying entry deadline.
+For 2020, both the National Premier Soccer League and USL League Two elected the National Leagues path for qualifying its teams (see elsewhere in this Handbook for the method each league used to determine how its members earned qualification).
+Please note that a league that elects the National Leagues track commits all of its teams to this path, including related team entry fees. - Local Qualifying (single-game, knockout basis): Teams outside of the National Leagues qualifying track who wish to participate will be required to enter by an August 2021 deadline and play Open Cup local qualifying matches on dates (up to four in the fall) listed in the Open Division competition calendar found elsewhere in this Handbook.
+U.S. Soccer will determine the exact number of qualifying rounds shortly after the local qualifying entry deadline.
 All entrants, regardless of level, Organization Member affiliation, or other attributes, will start on equal footing.
 Matches will be determined geographically to minimize travel time and expense, with random selection used when practicable to determine exact pairings.